Gino-Freud-Hobayan/Instacart-Analysis__SQL-Capstone-Project/README.md

 ### By: Gino Freud D. Hobayan

-Repository of all the major projects I made during the SQL Bootcamp by [Data Vanguard](https://datavanguard.ph/)
+Repository of all the major projects I made during the 2 week SQL Bootcamp by [Data Vanguard](https://datavanguard.ph/)

 (Scroll down for the Capstone Project)